danlentz/printv/README.md

 > Specifies the path where the desired FIGLET executable is found on
 > this system.
 If provided as simple command name without
 > specification of absolute directory (the default), this command will
-> be invoked if valid executable can be found in the default search path of
+> be invoked if valid executable with this name can be found in the
-> user that owns the current common-lisp process.
+> default shell search path of the user who owns the current common-lisp
+> process.

 * `*figlet-font*` [`"standard"`]
 > The name of the (ASCII) 'figlet font' to be used in FIGLET output.